Welcome to the Precision CW Tutor help page.

 There are many ways to influence how the program behaves.

 The actual speed of the Morse code generator is shown on the main window.
-Speed is given in cpm, characters per minute.
-You can change speed by clicking on the small (+) and (-) buttons to the right of the speed display.
-Furthermore, you can increase and decrease speed in increments of 1 with the up and down cursor keys.
-If you additionally press the CTRL key, the increment value changes to 10.
-When you press SHIFT and CTRL together, the increment value is 100.
+Speed is given in CpM, characters per minute.
+You can change speed by clicking on the small (▴) and (▾) buttons to the right of the speed display.
+You can also increase and decrease speed in increments of 1 cpm with the up and down cursor keys.
+When you press one of the two SHIFT keys in addition, the increment value changes to 10 cpm.
+When you press SHIFT and CTRL together, the increment value is 100 CpM.

 Many more items can be adjusted in the parameter window.
 You reach this by clicking on the Set Parameters button or by simply pressing F2.
+On this panel you have control over the Morse Output Parameters.
 The parameter window is separated into left and right panel.

 Let's first look at the right hand panel.

-On this panel you have control over the Transmitting Parameters.
-On the Transmit Output sub panel you can choose between no output at all (you probably don't want that), output via sound card with loudspeakers or line output, and output via a COM computer interface.
-If your PC doesn't have a COM interface (most laptops don't), this choice is not available.
+On the Output Parameters sub panel you can choose between output via sound card with loudspeakers or line output, and output via a RS-232/COM computer interface.
+If your PC doesn't have a RS-232/COM interface (most laptops don't), this choice is not available and grayed out.

-If you use soundcard output, you can change the sound frequency from the nominal 800Hz
+If you use output via sound card, you can change the sound frequency from the nominal 800Hz

 to a value that pleases you.
 The attack and decay slopes of the audio signal are smoothed a bit.